How to Prepare for Your First Medical Tourism Trip: A Step-by-Step Guide

 Health and Safety Considerations

-Prepare for Post-Procedure Mobility
+Prepare for Recovery and Mobility

 Arrange for Post-Procedure Care and Recovery